Reductive quotients of klt singularities: Preliminaries

 \section{Preliminaries}

 Throughout this article, we work over an algebraically closed field $\mathbb{K}$ of characteristic zero.
-A \emph{reductive group} is an algebraic group $G$ for which its connected component $G^0$ at the identity has no non-trivial connected unipotent normal subgroups.
+By a point we always mean a closed point.
 All \emph{varieties} are assumed to be irreducible.
-All the considered divisors are $\qq$-divisors.
+All the divisors considered are $\qq$-divisors.
+A \emph{reductive group} is a linear algebraic group $G$ whose connected component $G^0$ containing the identity has no non-trivial connected unipotent normal subgroups.

 In the present section, we make some observations about equivariant geometry and recall some preliminary results about klt singularities, Cox rings, and varieties with torus actions.